 Political History of Sierra Leone from Independence

-Upon the death of Sierra Leone’s first prime minister Sir Milton Margai in 1964, politics in the country increasingly was characterized by corruption, mismanagement, and electoral violence that led to a weak civil society, the collapse of the education system, and an entire generation of dissatisfied youth who would eventually become the RUF.
+Upon the death of Sierra Leone’s first prime minister Sir Milton Margai in 1964, politics in the country increasingly was characterized by corruption, mismanagement, and electoral violence that led to weak civil society, the collapse of the education system, and an entire generation of dissatisfied youth who would eventually become the RUF.
 Albert Margai, unlike his half-brother Milton, did not see the state as a steward of the public, but instead as a tool for personal gain and aggrandizement and even used the military to suppress multi-party elections that threatened to end his rule.

 The Natural Resource Curse